Dreaming about a trip to Alaska but worried about the cost? Then this post is for you.

 Yes.
 You read that right.

 How did I do that?
 Read on.
-I’ll share all of the tips and tricks that I used to make the cost of our trip to Alaska stay within our budget.
+I'll share all of the tips and tricks that I used to make the cost of traveling to Alaska stay within our budget.

 In this blog post, I'm going to talk about